 Offering structured solutions through Transactional and Investment Bankingproducts to clients for specific needs; and

-Meeting the stipulated Priority Sector Lending requirements through itsInclusive Business Group and Agri Business Group initiatives.
+Meeting the stipulated Priority Sector Lending requirements through itsInclusive Business Group and Agricultural Business Group initiatives.

 The highlights of the year are:

-Focus had been laid on building a sustainable working capital client portfolio andthe year saw further strengthening of this position.
-The Groups Loan Book crossed Rs11,000 crores.
+Focus had been laid on building a sustainable working capital client portfolio,and the year saw further strengthening of this position.

-This Group actively works with more than 9,50,000 clients, all of which are women, providing them with micro loans for productive purposes.
+This Group actively works with more than 17,00,000 clients, of which about 12,60,000clients were reached directly and the remaining nearly 5,00,000 clients through indirectchannels.
+All clients are women, providing with micro loans for productive purposes.